andrewrk/zig-general-purpose-allocator/README.md

 * Do the memory protection for bucket metadata too
 * Catch the error when wrong size or wrong alignment is given to free or realloc/shrink.
 * Performance benchmarking
-  * Do we need meta-buckets?
+  - Do we need meta-buckets?
 * Iterate over usize instead of u8 for used bits
-* Port to Windows
 * When configured to be non-thread-safe, then detect usage with multiple threads, and print stack traces showing where it was used in each thread.
 * Write unit tests / regression tests